+What is the main goal of your marketing strategy?
+At this stage the priorities should be settled.
 Which is the most important goal that needs to be achieved within the next 1-2 years?
 Discuss this with the team; now you are in a long-term thinking discussion.
-After finding the end-goal, analyze and brainstorm with your team members what it would take to reach this goal.
+After finding the end-goal, analyze and brainstorm with your team members what it would take to reach this goal: what kpi metric can help you to track the progress.
 As an example: Your end-goal is to get 50 new customers by the end of the year.
-Therefore, you have to set up your OMTM to be customer acquisition.
+Therefore, you have to set up your “One Metric That Matter” (OMTM) to be customer acquisition.

 5. Team contribution:

 Determine the teams and employees that can contribute to reaching the goal.
-Now, after you have identified the OMTM, think about the teams and employees; how can they assist and contribute to reaching the OMTM?
+Now, after you have identified “One Metric That Really Matter” (OMTM), think about the teams and employees; how can they assist and contribute to reaching the OMTM?

 What is important: The whole team is responsible for it from the start.

 6. Distribution within the team.